karlseguin/dcache/readme.md

 The `purger: :blocking` option simply uses `:ets.delete_all_objects/1` on the segment.
 This blocks all operations on the segment (including gets), but is much faster.
 Using `purger: :blocking` when segments are very small is a reasonable option.

 The `purger: :none` option will do nothing when a segment is full.
 This is an advanced option as it will result in unbound growth.
-Expird values retrieved with `get` or `fetch` will still be removed from the cache.
+Expired values retrieved with `get` or `fetch` will still be removed from the cache.

 Finally, a custom purger can be specified: